 HUD's HOTMA Final Rule revised the standards for income calculation during a household's Annual Recertification.
 At Annual Recertification Management must first determine the household's income for the previous 12-month period and use this amount as the household's income for Annual Recertification.
 However, adjustments to reflect the household's current income must be taken into account by Management (i.e., change in wages, SSA COLA, etc.).
 Any change of income since the household's last Annual Recertification, including changes that did not require Management to process an Interim Recertification of household income, must be considered at Annual Recertification.
-Income from assets will be determined every three years or if management believes fraud has occurred.

-- a) Management will determine the household's annual income for the previous 12-month period by reviewing income reported on the most recent HUD-50059 certification; reviewing income the household certified to on the last Annual Recertification for prior-year income, and review income from the EIV Income Report pulled within 120 days of the effective date of the Annual Recertification. - b) Management will take into consideration income reported on any Interim Recertification completed since the last Annual Recertification.

-- If an Interim Recertification was performed within the Annual Recertification cycle and there are no additional changes, Management will use annual income from the Interim Recertification to determine the household's rental assistance and annual income on the current Annual Recertification HUD-50059 using the HUD hierarchy of verification.
+- a) Management will determine the household's annual income for the previous 12-month period by reviewing income reported on the most recent HUD-50059 certification; reviewing income the household certified to on the last Annual Recertification for prior-year income, and review income from the EIV Income Report pulled within 120 days of the effective date of the Annual Recertification. - b) Management will take into consideration income reported on any Interim Recertification completed since the last Annual Recertification. - If an Interim Recertification was performed within the Annual Recertification cycle and there are no additional changes, Management will use annual income from the Interim Recertification to determine the household's rental assistance and annual income on the current Annual Recertification HUD-50059 using the HUD hierarchy of verification.
 Management may also use the verification from the Interim Recertification. - If an Interim Recertification was not performed and there are no reported changes to income since the last Annual Recertification, Management will use documentation of prior-year income (taking into account any change in wages, SSA COLA, etc.) to calculate annual income for rental assistance and the current Annual Recertification HUD-50059 using the HUD hierarchy of verification.